Deletecat/firefish-rss-parsing/README.md

 My code is a bit shit, but you can change the following variables:
 - url - replace with your account url / rss feed
 - stylesheet - replace with the name of your stylesheet
+- entry_max - if you want more entries to be displayed, change this value.

 The script will overwrite the previous `index.html` everytime it is run.
 It also downloads your profile picture from the cdn every time it is run.
 I am using an <iframe\> to display this on my site's home page without using up the instance's bandwidth.